TheIconfactory/Tapestry/Documentation/API.md

 When an item has one or more actions, a menu will be displayed in the app.
 When a user selects one of the actions the `performAction` function is called with the action `id`, `value`, and `item`.

-It is the connector’s responsibility to mananage the list of actions as the state of the item changes.
+It is the connector’s responsibility to manage the list of actions as the state of the item changes.
 For example, if an action to "favorite" is performed, the action would be removed from the item and replaced with "unfavorite".

 The modified item is returned to Tapestry using `actionComplete`.
 If the action cannot be performed, an `Error` should be returned and will be displayed to the user.